jeremy-habit/Metasya/README.md

 ## The MetadataManager Object
 ### Create the object
 In order to manage metadata of a file you have to create a new **MetadataManager** object with the path of the file.
-Note this object use the singleton pattern.

-    $metadataManager = MetadataManager::getInstance("data/images/photo1.jpg");
+    $metadataManager = new MetadataManager("data/images/photo1.jpg");

 ### Change the path of the file